API-Labels/API-label-registry/README.md

 # API-label-registry

-Repo for registered API label types and their value space.
+Repo for registered API label types and their value spaces.